-A Visit To The Tsukiji Fish Market Before It Closed
+My Last Visit To The Old Tsukiji Market Tuna Auction Before It Closed

-A Visit To The Tsukiji Fish Market Before It Closed
+My Last Visit To The Old Tsukiji Market Tuna Auction Before It Closed

-The story below was from my visit to the tuna auction before it closed.
-The restaurants and stalls around that’s part of the outer Tsukiji fish markets are still open and while it’s a bit touristy, it’s still an experience not to be missed.
+The story below was from my last visit to the tuna auction before it closed in 2018.
+Today, the restaurants and stalls of the outer Tsukiji fish markets are still open.
+It’s a bit touristy and overpriced, but it’s still an experience not to be missed.
+If you were wondering how this compares with the new Toyota Fish Auction, read on.

-They say there’s two things you can do in Tokyo.
-Buy used underwear from a vending machine and visit the famous Tsukiji fish market.
-As far as I’m concerned, no matter your reason for coming to Tokyo, be it the food, the robots, or the kitten petting cafes, you simply cannot skip the Tsukiji fish market experience of watching tuna being auctioned off at 5 ams and then having some fresh sushi right after at one of the adjoining restaurants.
-As far as I’m further concerned, you simply cannot just go to the Tsukiji fish market without a purpose or a plan.
+As far as I’m concerned, no matter your reason for coming to Tokyo, be it the food, the robot restaurant, the micropig petting cafes, or DisneySea, you simply cannot skip the Tsukiji fish market experience of watching tuna being auctioned off at 5 am and then having some fresh sushi right after at one of the adjoining restaurants.
+This is not an experience that you can just do unplanned.
 There is a right way to do it and it begins the day before.

 Sleep Early Or Don’t Sleep At All